moorepants/eme185/content/pages/syllabus.rst

    the group completes their goals.
 Peer Evaluation
-   You will evaluate your teammates' work on the project multiple times in the coure and this evaluation may modify your grade up or down relative to the group score.
+   You will evaluate your teammates' work on the project multiple times in the course and this evaluation may modify your grade up or down relative to the group score.

 .. _Memos: {filename}/pages/memos.rst